Roseinfire/ManualGuide/README.md

 * write
 * image
 * background

-Which allows you almost no need to write HTML.
+They allows you almost no need to write HTML.
-All styles will be created automatically.

 # Creating new document
 via form below: